AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/salesforce-marketing-cloud.md

 A base connection retains information between your source and Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
 The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.

-To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL HubSpot] authentication credentials as part of the request parameters.
+To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL Salesforce Marketing Cloud] authentication credentials as part of the request parameters.

 **API format**